americocunhajr/D-FENSE/README.md

 ### Author
 - Americo Cunha Jr

+### Data Source

+The raw data used in this repository is sourced from:
+- F. C. Coelho et al, Full dataset for dengue forecasting in Brazil for Infodengue-Mosqlimate sprint 2024, [https://zenodo.org/records/13328231](https://zenodo.org/records/13328231)

 ### How to Cite This Repository

 If you wish to cite this repository in a document, please use the following reference: